CodeSolid/c/gcc_docker_basic/README.md

 This maps the current directory (on the host) to the /source directory (in the container), and sets it as the working directory.

-[JCL To do show all steps in VS code terminal].

 We can then create and build a C file straightforwardly.
 For example, given the file, [/c_hi_docker.c](./c_hi_docker.c), we can build and run it in our running container with the following commands:

 ```